 In a smaller company, there is a large power differential.

-As the company gets larger, the power differential decreases.
+As the company gets larger, this power differential decreases.

-As some departments get larger (eg. a production department), the leaders of those departments gain influence.
+As some departments get larger (eg. a production department), the managers of those departments gain influence.
 They have now become critical links in the productivity and profitability of the company.

-The owner no longer has that same strong singular voice.
-One or more other leaders have strong voices as well.
-They tend to have more influence about decisions made for the company, and certainly their own department.
+The CEO no longer has that same strong singular voice.
+One or more other managers have strong voices as well.
+Employees in their department will often listen as much to their direction as to the direction coming from the CEO.

-As well, the owner becomes more detached from the front-line and may feel less confident about what is the right thing to do.
-The other influential leaders now often have a better perspective on what needs to be done in the operations.
-This also increases their influence.
+As well, the CEO becomes more detached from the front-line and may feel less confident about what is the right thing to do.
+Meanwhile, the influential managers now often have a better perspective on what needs to be done in the operations.
+This also increases their own sense of power.

-The result is that getting leaders to make changes and improvements in and across a mid-size company becomes more challenging than getting front-line employees and supervisors to do so in a smaller company.
+The result is that getting managers to make changes and improvements in and across a mid-size company becomes more challenging than getting supervisors to do so in a smaller company.

 The trick is in the two keys: 1) efficient leadership team buy-in, and 2) team-based accountability.

-Rather than a CEO figuring out on their own what needs improving and changing for the company, and simply delegating those projects to others, they need to shift to making decisions for the company in collaboration with the members of their top team.
-This will enable them and their top team members to make company decisions that they’re all committed to.
+Rather than a CEO figuring out on their own what needs improving and changing for the company, and simply delegating those projects to others, they need to shift to making decisions for the company together with the members of their top team.
+This will enable them and their top team members to make decisions for the company that they’re all committed to.